rafaelpequeno/rafael-pequeno-trybewallet/README.md

 # About the development
 A simple login page was developed with validation for email and password fields to ensure valid formats, enabling the login button and sending the login information to the global state.

 On the wallet page, there is a form for entering expense information.
-The "Currency Exchange" field renders the available currency options through a request to the API https://economia.awesomeapi.com.br/json/all, which provides currency exchange rates.
+The "Moeda Câmbio" field renders the available currency options through a request to the API https://economia.awesomeapi.com.br/json/all, which provides currency exchange rates.
 To handle asynchronous operations, the Redux Thunk library was used.

 After filling out the form, a table is rendered with the expenses, and each expense can be edited or deleted.

+# How to run the application
+Clone the repository, open the project path then run the commands:

+npm install

+npm start
 <!-- Olá, Tryber!
 Esse é apenas um arquivo inicial para o README do seu projeto.
 É essencial que você preencha esse documento por conta própria, ok?